Whispers and Wishes

 It’s the year everything changed.

 *Please note this is a reverse harem and the author suggests you always read the forward in her books.
+Contains some bullying elements, mature situations, and is recommended for 17+.
 This is the fourth in a series and the story will continue through future books.

 I want to believe.